Syntomification and crystalline local systems: Perfect complexes up to isogeny on XSyn

-via the fully faithful functor $\Coh((\X/\O_K)^{\dR,+}) \to \Vect^{\nabla,+}(\X_\eta)$ allowing us to regard both sides as filtered vector bundles on $\X_\eta$ with a flat Griffiths transversal connection.
-The argument in \cite{Hauck} Remark 7.2.9 shows this is the case (the same reasoning works relative to $\O_K$ when $\X/\Spf \O_K$ is smooth). \end{proof}
+via the fully faithful functor $\Coh((\X/\O_K)^{\dR,+})[1/p] \to \Vect^{\nabla,+}(\X_\eta)$ allowing us to regard both sides as filtered vector bundles on $\X_\eta$ with a flat Griffiths-transverse connection.
+The argument in \cite{Hauck} Remark 7.2.9 shows this is the case (the same reasoning works relative to $\O_K$ when $\X/\Spf \O_K$ is smooth; note again we may choose a reflexive representative of the isogeny class). \end{proof}

 \begin{theorem} Assume $\X$ is smooth proper over $\Spf \O_K$.
 Then $\mathrm{Beil}$ induces an equivalence

 This equivalence is $t$-exact and symmetric monoidal. \end{theorem}